A student walking by the side of a pond

 When you're selecting your preferred college from the options available for your course, you might want to consider some of these factors:

-• Accommodation: you may wish to consider the range and amount of accommodation available (most colleges are unable to guarantee accommodation for incoming graduate students).
+You may wish to consider the range of accommodation typically available at each college (most colleges are unable to guarantee accommodation for incoming graduate students).

 Was this page useful?*